 The Council’s initial charge was to raise $4.5 million in the “Expanding Our Reach” campaign, focusing on support for the Boyd Science Center, endowments, the performing and visual arts, and campus beautification-notably, the George Lundeen bronze sculpture of Robert Frost in front of Rounds Hall.
 Meeting and exceeding that goal, the Council was instrumental in raising over $7 million; including the University’s first million dollar gift for scholarships.

-Currently, the President’s Council is working on behalf of “Imagine A Way,” a comprehensive campaign currently in the silent phase that will raise endowment funds for the ice arena and welcome center, phase I of the Center for Active Living, Learning, and Wellness (ALLWell), as well as for scholarships, professorships, and programs.
+Currently, the President’s Council is working on phase II of the Center for Active Living, Learning, and Wellness, the ALLWell North complex, as well as for scholarships, professorships, and programs.
 The Council’s leadership and experience are vital to connecting the University to our supporters, and their own generous, thoughtful philanthropy sets both the examples and the pace for building a culture of support at PSU.